acdh-oeaw/Shahi-Frontend/README.md

-# OpenAtlasDiscovery
+# Shahi Kingdoms Database

 # About

-OpenAtlasDiscovery is a presentation webapp for [OpenAtlas](https://openatlas.eu) projects.
+Shahi Kingdoms Database is a presentation webapp for the [Shahi](https://shahimaterialculture.univie.ac.at/) Project.

-At the moment we are in the concept phase and this is just a basic start point for further development.
+At the moment we are still in development phase.

+Shahi Kingdoms Database is an [OpenAtlas](https://openatlas.eu) projects and therefore [OpenAtlasDiscovery](https://github.com/craws/OpenAtlasDiscovery) was used as basi

 # Licensing